André

 Abstract:

-The impact of religiosity in suicidal behavior was evaluated in Brazil
+The impact of religiosity in suicidal behavior

-through a case-control study in which 110 subjects who had attempted
+was evaluated in Brazil through a case-control study in which 110

-suicide through the use of toxic substances were compared with 114 control
+subjects who had attempted suicide through the use of toxic substances

-subjects with no history of suicide attempts.
-Religiosity was measured
+were compared with 114 control subjects with no history of suicide

-in three aspects: organizational religious activities (ORAs), nonorganizational
+religious activities (ORAs), nonorganizational religious activities

-religious activities (NORAs), and intrinsic religiosity (IR).
+(NORAs), and intrinsic religiosity (IR).

-Multivariate logistic regression was used to evaluate the impact of
+Multivariate logistic regression was used to evaluate the impact

-impulsivity, and mental illness.
+variables, impulsivity, and mental illness.

-Religiosity, in its three dimensions, was shown to be an important protective
+Religiosity, in its three dimensions, was shown to be an important

-0.63 (95% confi- dence interval [CI], 0.45Y0.89); NORA: OR, 0.56 (95%
+odds ratio (OR), 0.63 (95% confi- dence interval [CI], 0.45Y0.89);

-CI, 0.42Y0.75); and IR: OR, 0.59 (95% CI, 0.49Y0.70).
-These data have
+NORA: OR, 0.56 (95% CI, 0.42Y0.75); and IR: OR, 0.59 (95% CI, 0.49Y0.70).

-protect against suicide.
+factors that might protect against suicide.